jshttp/on-headers/README.md

 .listen(3000)

 function addPoweredBy() {
-  // add if not set by end of request if (!this.getHeader('X-Powered-By')) {
+  // set if not set by end of request if (!this.getHeader('X-Powered-By')) {
-    this.addHeader('X-Powered-By', 'Node.js')
+    this.setHeader('X-Powered-By', 'Node.js')
   }
 }